lucidworks/banana/README.md

 `fusion` branch is used for Lucidworks Fusion release.
 The code base and features are the same as `develop`.
 The main difference is in the configuration.

+## Banana 1.6.17a

+This is a hot fix release that includes a fix for Sunburst panel rendering issue in Firefox.

 ## Banana 1.6.17

 This release includes adding support for changes in Fusion 3.1 BlobStore API, which used for loading, saving, and searching dashboards.
 It also include the following bug fixes: